GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

    This steps returns a filename that you can use to tell a module where to read its input.

 #.
-Create a virtual file to hold the output using GMT_Create_VirtualFile_.
+Open a virtual file to hold the output using GMT_Open_VirtualFile_.
    This step also returns a filename for the module to send its input.

 #.
 Prepare required arguments (including the two virtual file names) and